-Within the Hornsby Shire, the workforce has a similar proportion of Managers and Professionals compared to New South Wales.
+In the Hornsby Shire, 24.9% of workers were Professionals, compared to 23.6% in New South Wales.

 Occupation is a key component for evaluating the socio-economic status of the local workers and the skills required to work in each industry sector.

-The occupations of the local workers in Hornsby Shire will be influenced by factors including:
+The occupations of the local workers in the Hornsby Shire will be influenced by factors including:

-- The economic base and employment opportunities available in Hornsby Shire;
+- The economic base and employment opportunities available in the Hornsby Shire;

 - The age of the workforce;

 - The skill and qualification level required to enter an industry; and

 - The working and social aspirations of the population.